munificent/game-programming-patterns/book/service-locator.markdown

 ### A simple locator

-The implementation we'll see here is about the simplest kind of service locator you'll see:
+The implementation here is about the simplest kind of service locator you can define:

 <span name="di"></span>